CryptoMx/electrum-PAC/README.rst

 Use source distribution
 -----------------------

-This will download and install the Python dependencies used by Electrum-PAC, instead of using the 'packages' directory.
-Dash Electrum is a pure python application.
+Pac-Electrum is a pure python application.
 If you want to use the Qt interface, install the Qt dependencies::

 If you cloned the git repository, you need to compile extra files